kul-group/kulgroup-handbook/_docs/2. Learning the Basics/Density Functional Theory .md

 *Learning from data - a short course* Abu-Mostafa et al, 2012.
 PDF [here](https://github.com/GSimas/EEL7514/blob/master/Livros/Learning%20from%20data%20-%20a%20short%20course%20(Abu-Mostafa%20et%20al%2C%202012).pdf)

+*Deep Learning for Molecules & Materials* by Andrew D White [(ebook)](https://dmol.pub/index.html).
+A really nice ebook on ML for chemistry/materials science applications with lots of relevant examples/tutorials throughout.

 For deeper learning, the classes STA 208, 142A/B or ECS289G are recommended.